Someone You Loved: Background and composition

+Critical reception

+Reviewer Dave Simpson of The Guardian gave the song four stars out of five, calling it and its heartbreak theme "raw and real."

 Music videos

-There are two music videos to accompany "Someone You Loved".

-The first music video was released on 8 February 2019, starring actor Peter Capaldi, who is Lewis Capaldi's second cousin once removed.
-It was directed by filmmaker Phil Beastall.
-Filming took place in Buxton in late January 2019.
-The video was made in partnership with charity organisation Live Life Give Life in order to raise awareness for the issue of organ donation.
-It contains a message of loss and hope, telling a story of a husband who is trying to cope with the death of his wife.
-She became the heart donor for the young mother of another family, saving her life.
-Eventually the two families are brought together and the main character knows that his wife's heart continues to live on.
+The first music video was published on 28 February 2019 in partnership with an organ donation charity, Live Life Give Life.
+This music video featured Capaldi's distant relative, actor Peter Capaldi as a bereaved husband who finds some joy when he visits the family of the woman his wife donated her heart to, and is able to listen to her heartbeat one last time.

-An alternate music video, featuring the singer was released on 29 August 2019.
-Here, Capaldi wanders the streets, following his lost love as his friends and strangers try to stop him from chasing after her.
-His brother, Aidan, also made an appearance in the video.

-Capaldi said: "For me the video is about the people we surround ourselves with that have the strength when we don't and help us continue to make the right decisions in moments of fear or hardship.
-In the moment we often choose to ignore friends and family, thinking our judgement is better, but of course in hindsight when you’re in that headspace it’s almost impossible to make the right decisions."
+The second music video, featuring the singer himself, was released on 29 August 2019.
+In the start, Capaldi wanders the streets, following his lost love as his friends and strangers try to stop him from chasing after her.
+His brother, Aidan, also made an appearance at the beginning of the video where he pulls Lewis from the bench.
+The director of the music video, Ozzie Pullin, said: The first person Lewis encounters is his brother, who pulls him up from the bench.
+This was an almost perfect metaphor because family members are usually the first people to push you forward.
+Capaldi said: For me the video is about the people we surround ourselves with that have the strength when we don't and help us continue to make the right decisions in moments of fear or hardship.
+In the moment we often choose to ignore friends and family, thinking our judgement is better, but of course in hindsight when you're in that headspace it's almost impossible to make the right decisions.

 Chart performance

-"Someone You Loved" reached number one on the UK Singles Chart and stayed there for seven consecutive weeks.
-It is also Capaldi's first entry on the US Billboard Hot 100, debuting at number 85 on the issue dated 25 May 2019 and becoming the singer's first number-one single in the country on the issue dated 2 November 2019.
-It reached number one after 24 weeks on the chart, becoming one of the longest climbs to the top position in Billboard history.
+"Someone You Loved" reached No. 1 on the UK Singles Chart and stayed there for seven consecutive weeks.
+It is also Capaldi's first entry on the US Billboard Hot 100, debuting at No. 85 on the issue dated 25 May 2019 and becoming the singer's first number-one single in the country on the issue dated 2 November 2019.
+It reached No. 1 after 24 weeks on the chart, becoming one of the longest climbs to the top position in Billboard history.
 After three non-consecutive weeks on top it was replaced by Post Malone's "Circles".

 In Ireland, the single cumulated 26.8 million streams in 2019 and was the biggest-selling song in the country that year.